jefflunt/mini-pubsub/README.md

 Mini PubSub exists to send messages between publishers and subscribers.
 The communication is unidirectional; that is, subscribers cannot reply to messages, they can only receive messages and then decide what to do with them.
-In fact, subscribers can, but are not even required, to acknowledge having received messages.
-This means that pubsub is a "send it and forget it" messaging system
+In fact, subscribers can, but are not required, to acknowledge having received messages.
-- there is no guaranteed delivery or sending retry mechanism, because there is no receipt of receiving.
+This means that pubsub is a "send it and forget it" messaging system.

 # Roles